JasmnC/python_concepts/notes.md

 - either 1. takes another function as an argument or 2. returns a function as a result
 - common built-in ones: map(), filter(), sorted()

-### **1. Four Principles of OOP**

-1. **Encapsulation** – Bundling data (attributes) and methods (functions) that operate on that data into a single unit (class).
-It hides internal details from external access.
+OOP principles:
-2. **Abstraction** – Exposing only essential features while hiding the complex implementation details.
+1. Abstraction: exposing only essential features while hiding implementation details
-3. **Inheritance** – Creating new classes from existing ones to reuse and extend functionality.
+2. Encapsulation: wrapping data or methods into a single class
+3. Inheritance: we have subclass from superclass, and we can extend the superclass to reuse its functionality
-4. **Polymorphism** – Allowing different objects to be treated through the same interface, where the same method behaves differently depending on the object.
+4. Polymorphism: allowing different objects to be treated throught the same interface, by overriding and overloading

----

 ### **2. `__str__` vs `__repr__`**